top of page

 My students are always looking for a golden rule.
 It’s not always possible because language is never simple, but here’s my best attempt.
 Don’t use exclamation marks except for when you’re saying Congratulations or Happy Birthday (or similar) and never use more than one exclamation mark per email – ever!

-Now for the interesting bit.
-A couple of excellent articles I found, explained how the use of exclamation marks in emails is much more prevalent from women.
 I urge you to read the articles as they explain it much better than I ever could, but the general conclusion seems to be that women workers feel less secure in the workplace and more inclined to worry about how they appear.

 This is really sad and, on reflection, I can see that this has possibly been the case in many of the examples I’ve seen first hand.
-It seems there is an insecurity we are trying to sate, a pressure to manage the emotions of the recipient. i.e., I hope this doesn’t make me sound unfriendly.
+It seems there is an insecurity we are trying to hide, a pressure to manage the emotions of the recipient.
+We're trying to say, "I hope this doesn’t make me sound unfriendly."

-So I would say, and please believe me when I tell you, what you’ve written is fine without exclamation marks.
-It really is.
 Secondly, no one really cares.
 Don’t take that personally, just think about it from the other person's perspective - turn the tables for a minute.
-How often have you received an email that you thought about for months?
+How often have you received an email that you kept thinking about for months?
 Probably not ever, right?

-Have you thought about one for weeks?
+Have you thought about an email for weeks?

 Days?